cert-manager/cert-manager/docs/reference/ingress-shim.rst

   configuration of the ingress-shim (see above).
 Namely, a default issuer must be specified as arguments to the ingress-shim container.

-* ``certmanager.k8s.io/ingress-class: ""`` - by default, if the
+* ``certmanager.k8s.io/edit-in-place""`` - if the ACME challenge type has been set to http01, and the ingress has the 'kubernetes.io/tls-acme: true' annotation, this controls whether the ingress is modified 'in-place', or a new one created specifically for the http01 challenge.
+Must be 'true' or 'false'.
-'kubernetes.io/tls-acme' annotation is set to "true", the resulting Certificate is created with 'ingress: <name>' in the acme spec.
-If present, this annotation will alter this behaviour and supply 'ingressClass: <value>' when creating the Certificate.
+  Defaults to 'false'

 .. _kube-lego: https://github.com/jetstack/kube-lego
 .. _ingress-shim: https://github.com/jetstack/cert-manager/tree/master/cmd/ingress-shim